Cybersecurity

 Cybersecurity for Small Business

 Small businesses are increasingly targeted by cybercriminals who view them as easier targets than larger enterprises.
+With the average cost of a data breach reaching $4.88 million in 2024 (IBM Cost of a Data Breach Report), the stakes have never been higher.
 Building a strong cybersecurity foundation does not require a massive budget, but it does require awareness, planning, and consistent follow-through.

 Why Small Businesses Are Targeted